Hypochondria during coronavirus

 I might as well tell you straight away, the price of my health insurance is going to shoot through the roof...

-But first of all, what does it mean to be a hypochondriac?
+But first, what does it mean to be a hypochondriac?

 Being a hypochondriac means constantly worrying about the state of your health and being convinced that you are suffering from an illness.
 If listening to your body is a real obsession for you, you certainly have some symptoms of hypochondria.